D2. Navigating in VR

 field. - In the search window that appears, type turn and select

-XR RightHand Locomotion/Turn
+XRI RightHand Locomotion/Turn

-from the list. - Leave the
+from the list. - Repeat the above for the

 Left Hand Turn Input